-To say, "Who is this Son of Man" indicates that even though Jesus had repeatedly told them, and even presented witnesses, they failed to grasp His true identity.
+To say, "Who is this Son of Man" indicates that even though Jesus had repeatedly told them, and had presented witnesses, they failed to grasp His true identity.

-This would prove to be the greatest failure of the Jewish nation.
-The Messiah the prophets had told them about, and they all had looked forward to for hundreds of years, had arrived, and they failed to recognize Him.
+The most critical failure of the Jewish nation was not to identify the Messiah.
+The One the people had been expecting for hundreds of years, had arrived, and they failed to recognize Him.

 Verse 35-36: "So Jesus said to them, "The light is among you for a little while longer.
 Walk while you have the light, lest darkness overtake you.
 The one who walks in the darkness does not know where he is going.
 36While you have the light, believe in the light, that you may become sons of light.
 When Jesus had said these things, he departed and hid himself from them."

 Jesus is the "Light of the World," yet these spiritually blind Jewish scholars could not understand.
 Even so, He never gave up on them but continued to teach and guide them to the very last.

 Jesus warned them that time was running out, and that He would be with them in person for only a short while longer.
 If they walked in His light, they would become, “sons of Light.”

 After Jesus had said these things, He hid from them.